Russia–Ukraine relations: Muscovy and the Russian Empire

+Ukrainian People's Republic and Ukrainian State

+Soviet Russia was forced to recognize Ukrainian independence in March 1918 by signing the Treaty of Brest-Litovsk as a consequence of Armistice between Russia and the Central Powers.
+This only paused the Ukrainian–Soviet War which started again in the end of 1918.
+With defeat of Ukrainian People's Republic in 1921 most of its territory was incorporated into Ukrainian Soviet Socialist Republic.

 Soviet Union

 Ukrainian People's Republic

 The February Revolution saw establishment of official relations between the Russian Provisional Government and the Ukrainian Central Rada (Central Council of Ukraine) that was represented at the Russian government by its commissar Petro Stebnytsky.
 At the same time Dmitry Odinets was appointed the representative of Russian Affairs in the Ukrainian government.
 After the Soviet military aggression by the Soviet government at the beginning of 1918, Ukraine declared its full independence from the Russian Republic on 22 January 1918, as the Ukrainian People's Republic which existed from 1917 to 1922.
 The two treaties of Brest-Litovsk that Ukraine and Russia signed separately with the Central Powers calmed the military conflict between them, and peace negotiations were initiated the same year.

 After the end of World War I, Ukraine became a battleground in the Ukrainian War of Independence, linked to the Russian Civil War.
 Both Russians and Ukrainians fought in nearly all armies based on personal political beliefs.

 In 1922, Ukraine and Russia were two of the founding members of the Union of Soviet Socialist Republics, and were the signatories of the treaty that terminated the union in December 1991.

 The end of the Russian Empire also ended the ban on the Ukrainian language.
-This was followed by a period of korenizatsiya that promoted the cultures of the different Soviet Republics.
+This was followed by a period of Korenizatsiya that promoted the cultures of the different Soviet Republics.